Bob Booker (writer): New York City

 Booker discovered it was not easy to start a career in the Big Apple, as an MCA agent got him exactly one TV pilot hosting job in one year.
 He made friends with local writers, including Pat McCormick (who later wrote for Johnny Carson) and Earle Doud.
 He and Doud began some writing projects, which included a series of gag record greeting cards, an article for Playboy magazine and their ultimate brainchild: a comedy album spoofing the President of the United States.

 Booker and Doud cast Vaughn Meader, who they saw via the Talent Scouts TV show, as JFK and Naomi Brossart, a model and actress, as Jackie.
 They cut a demo record and made their first pitch to Capitol Records.
-After hearing the demo, an executive and friend of Booker, said: “I wouldn’t touch it with a 10-foot pole!”
+After hearing the demo, an executive and friend of Booker, said: "I wouldn't touch it with a 10-foot pole!"
 Dejected, the two considered other labels and ended up at ABC Records who referred them to ABC President Leonard Goldenson.
-He passed, but suggested a small record label, Cadence Records, owned by Archie Bleyer.
-He liked the concept and signed the two writers to a record deal.
+He passed because of FCC concerns, but suggested a small record label, Cadence Records, owned by Archie Bleyer.
+Bleyer liked the concept and signed the two writers to a record deal.

+Cadence wanted to release the record in November 1962, in time for the busy holiday season.
+Booker did not like the stock photos being offered for the album cover, so he borrowed a Speed Graphic camera and flew to Washington, D.C. to photograph the White House.
+He only had four negatives.
+His first shot of the North Portico had terrible backlighting.
+He then took a cab around the entire perimeter and attempted two more pictures, but those shots did not capture the essence of the building.
+Frustrated, he went back to the front fence where the lighting had improved, held the camera between the slats and without looking through the lens, pulled the trigger.
+The photograph would become iconic (nominated for Best Album Cover by the Grammys).